samsmithnz/TechDebtIdentification/README.md

 # TechDebtID
 The exploratory project aims to understand if we can identify, classify and rank technical debt in repos in a way that would be useful

 what if... we can help to tackle technical debt?
+The first stage is to identify the technical debt.

 ![Current build](https://github.com/samsmithnz/TechDebtIdentification/workflows/Technical%20Debt%20ID%20CI/CD/badge.svg)
 [![Coverage Status](https://coveralls.io/repos/github/samsmithnz/TechDebtIdentification/badge.svg?branch=main)](https://coveralls.io/github/samsmithnz/TechDebtIdentification?branch=main)

-**The first stage is identification**

 ## Usage
 ```